 In 628 CE Brahmagupta created Zero-based maths via 18 Sutras of Symmetry.
 Sadly, his original Zero-based ideas were never built into western math foundations.
 Instead, these were based on Ancient Greek ideas missing one, zero and negatives as numbers.
 Long lost, ideas that make math education simple are available once more!

 WHAT WENT WRONG?

-Brahmagupta’s laws of zero, positives and negatives NEVER made it classrooms in 2021!
+Brahmagupta’s laws of zero, positives and negatives NEVER made it classrooms today!
 In 628 CE Brahmagupta gave birth to maths with his laws of negatives, positives and zero.
 200 years later, Al-Khwarizmi said 1 was ‘outside of number’.
 In 1228 Brahmagupta’s zero definition was absent as Fibonacci introduced 0 to Europe.
 In 1570, Henry Billingsley invented an illogical definition of multiplication (missing India’s zero) and the British Empire passed it off as Euclid’s.
 This false definition remains today.
-For more about the history of India’s lost Zero, watch my New Delhi talk below.
+For more about the history of India’s lost Zero, watch Guru Jonathan’s New Delhi talk below.

 How might the men who created zero and base ten positional notation have taught their own children aged 5 to 13?
-Imagine meeting the minds of Āryabhaṭa, Bhaskara and Brahmagupta as if they were explaining maths to their own children!
-I also bring to life other primary-level ideas the world missed, by building upon the ideas of giants such as Euclid, Descartes and Newton.
+Imagine meeting the minds of Āryabhaṭa, Bhaskara and Brahmagupta as if they were explaining mathematics to their own children!
+Guru Jonathan also brings to life other primary-level ideas the world missed, by building upon the ideas of giants such as Euclid, Descartes and Newton.